We’ll meet you where you are.

 Then, we’ll help you get where you want to go.

 Colleges and universities of yesterday focused on giving you one choice of direction: a path they determined.
 And that path may, or may not, have led you toward success.

 Each of AUM’s five colleges — Business, Sciences, Education, Liberal Arts and Social Sciences, and Nursing and Health Sciences — is led by academic professionals who care deeply about your success.
 Our 90+ fields of study are taught by professors with real-world experience.
-And class schedules are designed to fit your life – and offered days, nights, weekends and online.
+Plus, class schedules are designed to fit your life – and offered days, nights, weekends, and online.

 Yes, college at AUM is challenging, and you’ll work hard.
 But it’s only when we’re challenged that we grow—and find out what we’re capable of.
-From your first day of class, we’ll be there for you with encouragement and the resources you need to be successful, like free tutoring, a professional advisor and other tools and services for academic support that will help you be successful in your educational goals.
+From your first day of class, we’ll be there for you with encouragement and the resource you need to be successful.
+Resources like free tutoring, a professional advisor, and other tool and services for academic support that will help you be successful in your educational goals.

 The Faculty Development Institute (FDI) exists to ensure that our students get the very best instruction possible, both online and in the classroom.
 Whether building robust training for Blackboard, AUM’s learning management system, or ensuring quality course standards, the FDI sets a standard of excellence for our faculty.

 and Engagement Center (EEEC)Experiential Education